hummingbot/hummingbot/documentation/docs/guides/strategy.md

 We have used all this information, lastly, to initialize strategy with the *NewStrategy* object.
 ####new_strategy.py
 This file contains several functions to define the behavior of strategy.
 The naming convention for this file is {*strategy_name*.py}.
-To create your strategy file, copy the following code and and paste it into the strategy file.
+To create your strategy file, copy the following code and paste it into the strategy file.
 ```
 #!/usr/bin/env python